 a.
 Take L31 Physics 597

 b.
-TA for at least two semesters
+At least two semesters of mentored teaching experiences

 c.
 Four hours of oral presentations